 OK, one final extra resource, in case of last-minute panics.
 This script was written for the yoof group at my church, and can be performed with puppets (so you don’t need to learn lines) or by people.
 Don Key, a chat-show host, interviews Wally Jumper, a shepherd, Dr Wiseman and Mary, (plus their animals) but … More Hope Is Coming

 Yes, it’s that time of year.
-Here is a brand-new Nativity play, called ‘If Christmas Happened Today’.
+Here is a brand-new Nativity play, Away in a Suitcase (originally called called ‘If Christmas Happened Today’).
 It is set in modern day and has charming transformation into a traditional crib scene with a short but thoughtful message at the end.
-It is designed to work with a range of ages and abilities, so it’s … More If Christmas Happened Today – A Nativity Play
+It is designed to work with a range … More Away in a Suitcase – A Nativity Play

 What?
 What was that?
 A story?
 Can I listen too?

 Narr: Of course you can.
 It’s a story that Jesus told, about two man who went to pray, one was a Pharisee and the other a tax collector.